-Rudy Giuliani interrupted his effort to smear Joe Biden with an anti-semitic conspiracy theory about George Soros
+Rudy Giuliani interrupted his effort to smear Joe Biden with an anti-Semitic conspiracy theory about George Soros

 Soros is a financial backer of Democrats in the United States.
 But his international giving is more broadly aimed at promoting democratic institutions and human rights.
 Through the Open Society Foundations, Soros, who grew up in Hungary, has supported anti-corruption efforts in Central and Eastern Europe.
 That includes providing 17 percent of annual funding for AntAC, a Ukrainian anti-corruption organization.
 By exaggerating that fact, and by citing largely debunked reporting by former Hill columnist John Solomon, Giuliani and his allies have concocted the claim that Soros worked to oppose Trump’s interest in Ukraine, as my colleague Dan Spinelli explained last year.

-The same supposed evidence formed the basis for an an especially unhinged rant on Fox News last year in which Joe diGenova, a lawyer who supported Giuliani’s efforts in Ukraine, claimed that Soros controls a “very large” part of the State Department.
+The same supposed evidence formed the basis for an especially unhinged rant on Fox News last year in which Joe diGenova, a lawyer who supported Giuliani’s efforts in Ukraine, claimed that Soros controls a “very large” part of the State Department.
 This claim resulted in Fox News banning diGenova and his wife, Victoria Toensing, an action diGenova later said shows the station is “compromised when it comes to Soros.”

 Invoking #Soros as controlling the State Dept, FBI, and Ukraine is trafficking in some of the worst anti-Semitic tropes. @FoxNews won’t have Chris Farrell on for making similar remarks, and they should hold the same standard for @JoeDiGenova. https://t.co/IbCQCdXZfL